 Span Years of Activities and Create a Single Report

-On the zInspector website, click on any Activity on the Timeline page to view the relevant Photos and Videos.
+On the zInspector website, click on any icon on the Timeline page to view the relevant media.
 By the default, Span is set to 0.
-However, you can change this value up to 999 which will grab photos and videos from up to 999 days in the future and 999 days in the past, and ready all photos and videos for a single PDF report.
-You can check-mark the All Activities box to see all available photos and videos for that span regardless of Activity type (such as Marketing or Maintenance).
-After making changes, make sure to click Refresh.
+However, you can change this value up to 999 to will include photos and videos from up to 999 days in the past, and ready all photos and videos for a single PDF report.
+Be sure to save a PDF copy or a shareable html link.

 Use for Contractors

 Contractors often need to take multiple photos for the same job over multiple days.
-While you can certainly use a Task to group photos together, you can also adjust Span to get all of the recent Maintenance photos, for example, onto a single report.
+While you can certainly use a Task to group photos together, you can also, for example, adjust Span to get all of the recent Maintenance photos of a given property onto a single report.